-Canada, the world’s second largest country, is located in the northern part of North America, and was the fourth choice of gap year and sabbatical travellers.
-Its vast landmass stretches from the US in the south, to the much colder Arctic Circle in the north and features some of the world’s most stunning natural beauty.
+Canada, the world’s second largest country, is located in the northern part of North America.
+It’s also the fourth choice for gap year and sabbatical travellers.
+And it’s easy to see why.
+The vast landmass in Canada stretches from the USA in the south, to the much colder Arctic Circle in the north, and features some of the world’s most stunning natural beauty in between.

 Our research suggests the most common age group travelling to Canada is 16 to 20-year-olds.
-Most visit because it’s a place they are considering moving to one day and it’s a great location for a career break or get away from the stresses of education.
+Most people visit because it’s somewhere they’re considering moving to one day.
+Plus, it’s a great location for a career break or get away from the stresses of education.

 - Go to a National Hockey League (NHL) game and soak up the atmosphere

 - Skiing (in the winter) and hiking (in the summer) in the dramatic Rocky Mountains